 - CAQH CORE 382: ERA Enrollment Data Rule

 Per the CORE Rules Development Process, for each CAQH CORE Rule Set, a Voluntary CORE Certification Test Suite is developed specifying how entities can achieve voluntary CORE Certification with the rule set.
-The Phase III CORE EFT & ERA Operating Rules Voluntary Certification Test Suite was also approved in the final CORE vote in June 2012.
-Voluntary CORE Certification will be available for the CAQH CORE EFT & ERA Operating Rules by early 2013.
+The Phase III CORE EFT & ERA Operating Rules Voluntary Certification Test Suite was also approved in the final CORE vote in June 2012 and Voluntary CORE Certification is now available to interested entities.

 Key Dates for EFT and ERA

 The following dates are critical for industry implementation of the Federally mandated CAQH CORE EFT and ERA Operating Rules.
 Note there are two types of penalties related to compliance with the mandated operating rules.

 - January 1, 2014: Effective Date by which HIPAA-covered entities must comply with the Federally mandated CAQH CORE EFT and ERA Operating Rules

 - * Penalties for All HIPAA-covered Entities: The HIPAA Administrative Simplification provisions require all HIPAA-covered entities to comply with the Federally mandated requirements by their effective dates (January 1, 2014 for the EFT and ERA operating rules).
 The penalties to be assessed for non-compliance were formalized in the original HIPAA legislation and updated by the Health Information Technology for Economic and Clinical Health (HITECH) rules in 2009.
 Due to HITECH, CMS OESS (Office of E-Health Standards and Services) penalties for HIPAA non-compliance have increased, now up to $1.5 million per entity per year.